 Flashing Fireflies of Kampung Kuantan

 In the Kampung Kuantan zone, one can see the visually-appealing play of around thousands of fireflies among the mangrove trees.
 Visitors can opt a traditional boat (‘sampan’) ride along the River Selangor to catch this enchanting sight.
-The soothing night ambience further enhances the beauty of this location.
+The soothing night ambiance further enhances the beauty of this location.

 Located on East Malaysia, ‘Orang Utan Rehabilitation Centre’ is an exemplary initiative to manage the extermination of the rare species – ‘Orangutans’.
 Established in the 1960s, this is the first rehabilitation center of its kind in the world.
 Here one can see the day-to-day routines of Orangutans and also interact with them… a ‘must not miss’ activity while visiting Malaysia!